 Department of Sanitation

-The city’s Department of Sanitation has put out a call for “snow laborers” to help remove snow and ice from bus stops, crosswalks, fire hydrants and step streets.
+The Department of Sanitation has called in its emergency snow laborers to help remove snow and ice from bus stops, crosswalks, fire hydrants, and step streets throughout the city.

 A messy mix of rain, snow and sleet is expected to hit the Tri-State area as part of a winter storm system moving up the Eastern seaboard this weekend.

 Sanitation officials have issued a snow alert ahead of an incoming wintry blast of snow, freezing rain and sleet throughout New York City.

 The light snow showers hit just in time for the Friday morning rush.
 The greatest snow totals are expected mainly from the city on northward into the Hudson Valley and Connecticut.

 Most Tri-State Area residents will see under an inch of snow, but some may see up to 2 inches.
 Still, the New York City Department of Sanitation issued a snow alert for Tuesday.